kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## Getting Started

 The app you'll be updating today is a pet minding app called **PamperedPets**.
-It's a very simple app, with just a list of pets to be minded and details about each one.
+It's a very simple app, that when complete, will display a list of pets to be minded and details about each one.

 ![iPhone](images/PamperedPets.png)

 Explore your starter project and see how it works.
 When you run the app, you'll see a single scene which shows the photo, address and feeding instructions for a single pet, the star of our show - Bubbles the goldfish.
+No transitions are yet implemented.

 Have a look at **Main.storyboard**.
 There are a number of scenes that have been created for you, but initially the Animal Detail scene and the Animal Photo scene are the scenes that you'll be working with.